tellor-io/layer/adr/adr1009 - handling of reporter delegations.md

 ### Can never re-select

-- This would work, but it makes for poor UX for selectors.
+- Not allowing re-selections could be an option but it makes for poor UX for selectors.
 In this case if your reporter goes down or you want to switch to yourself, you must unstake both your reporter AND validator, which will lead to a loss in rewards.
 With the current method, selectors will only lose out on reporting rewards and the validator delegation can remain untouched.

-### Selectors are just locked at first 100 with no minimum
+### Selectors are locked at first 100 with no minimum

-- This was the base approach for just capping.
-The issue here is that you have censoring by simply selecting a reporter with a tiny amount in a bunch of addresses in order to fill them up to 100.
+- The issue with capping/locking the reporter with the first 100 selectors is that censoring can be done by simply selecting a reporter with a bunch of addresses with a tiny amount in order to fill them up to 100.
 The reporter can always start a new address, but this increases their costs as they now must submit twice to report for a given query.
 Another option for them would be to get all of their honest selectors to move to a new address, but this coordination is not ideal as it would impose an extra burden on honest actors and require off-chain communication, thus potentially doxing certain parties.

 ### Reporters can kick out selectors

-- The obvious issue here is censorship (e.g. no selectors from the US).
+- Allowing reporters to kick out selectors can lead to censorship (e.g. no selectors from the US).
 The goal is to make Tellor as permisionless as possible, so giving the ability to self censor any aspect of the system is best to avoid if possible.
 One potential solution was to only let them remove if full, but this too can be censored and attacked by the reporter themselves if they wish to censor.

 ### The reporter gets the top 100 selectors by token weight and the bottom are kicked out

-- The problem here is that there is an attack vector of selecting a reporter with a large amount, kicking out all of his selectors and then unselecting that reporter yourself, thus leaving him with no selectors.
-This  additionaly adds monitoring costs for honest selectors who have to monitor whether they are kicked out of a set.
+- The problem with following a similar structure as validators, where only the top 100 selectors by token weight are kept and the rest kicked out is that it creates an attack vector by selecting a reporter with a large amount, kicking out all of his selectors and then unselecting that reporter, thus leaving him with no selectors.
+This also adds monitoring costs for honest selectors who have to monitor whether they are kicked out of a set.

 ## Issues / Notes on Implementation

 ### Cost to attack / prevention method

 If censoring is still an issue (filling up the 100 slots), the reporter can always get other redelegators to move and then submit a bad value, thus slashing the attackers tokens.
-Therefore the cost of spam is 100 slots * min stake amount, and you'll likely lose it.
-We see this being a valid solution as the only reason to attack is to prevent repelators from choosing a specific reporter to increase rewards for your own reporter for a specific period of time.
+Therefore the cost of spam is 100 slots * min stake amount, and the attaker would likely lose it.
+We see this being a valid solution as the only reason to attack is to prevent selectors from choosing a specific reporter to increase rewards for your own reporter for a specific period of time.
 If the rewards for any time period are much greater than the attack to censor (very likely not the case with a non-zero minimum), censoring could happen for a short period of time.
 For this reason, we expect reporters, especially validator/reporters with high reputation, to have larger minimums for selection.